bec-archer/SR80-Manuals/user-manual.md

 - Which device it came from
 - How long ago it was submitted

+Tap any report to see the full detail, which includes:

+- **Screenshot** — The app automatically captures a picture of whatever was on screen at the moment the report was filed.
+Tap the screenshot to view it full-size with pinch-to-zoom.
+- **Navigation Trail** — A breadcrumb trail showing the last screens the user visited before the report.
+This helps Bec figure out what path led to the problem (e.g., "Job Board → Job Detail → Item Detail → Ladybug Report").
+- **Details** — Device info, trigger type, timestamps.
+- **Description** — What the user typed (if anything).
+- **Error Log** — Recent technical errors logged by the app.
-Tap any report to see the full detail: device info, description, error log, and a snapshot of what the app was doing at the time.
+- **App State** — A snapshot of what the app was doing at the time (sync status, which screen was open, etc.).

 #### Auto-Reporting